Entrees

 One of the unique qualities of cast iron is the sear you can when cooking things like duck, scallops...and salmon.
 The key to this recipe is to let the salmon sear in your skillet undisturbed until it is ready.
 The other important part is to not add the salmon until the sauce has reduced enough to become nice and creamy, before adding the salmon back into the pan.

-🐟 Julia’s Sole Meunière (Coming soon!)
+🐟 Julia’s Sole Meunière (coming soon!)

 This recipe changed the course of Julia Child’s life.
 It all happened one evening in 1948 in Rouen, France at Restaurant La Couronne.
 It was most likely prepared table-side by the maître d’hótel.
 From her description of the experience, it changed her from a person who lived to eat, rather than simply eating to live.